 Our ambassadors are professionals who have demonstrated significant commitment to effective giving.
 They support our work by officially representing REG on a range of platforms.
 Their dedication to our mission sets an excellent example for others.

 Stefan leads Raising for Effective Giving.
 Apart from that, his main responsibilities are donor relations, donation advice, and corporate partnerships.

-Jonas is Executive Director of the Effective Altruism Foundation, REG's parent foundation.
+Jonas is Director of Growth at the Effective Altruism Foundation, REG's parent foundation.
 In that capacity he advises REG on strategic questions.

 Liv Boeree is one of the world’s most famous female professional poker players.
 She won the EPT 2010 San Remo main event, won EPA’s “Female Player of the Year” for three consecutive years, and most recently donated 50% of her joint winnings with partner and fellow co-founder Igor Kurganov from the $10,000 Tag Team Bracelet at WSOP 2017.
 Watch Liv’s talks on REG at EA Global in San Francisco and the University of Oxford Union.

 Since his first live tournament in 2010, Igor has won over $12,000,000 USD in poker.
 He partnered with Phil Gruissem to host the inaugural matching challenge which raised over $140,000 and launched REG in 2014.
 With Igor’s partner and fellow co-founder Liv Boeree, he won the $10,000 Tag Team Bracelet at WSOP 2017 and together they donated 50% of their winnings.